Whether buying a home or selling one, you need to beware of real estate agents’ tricks that may catch you out.

-One way that they do is, by telling you they can get an unrealistically high price for your home.
-Once they’ve secured your business, they’ll think of some excuse to lower the price.
+One way they do this is by telling you they can get an unrealistically high price for your home.
+Once they’ve secured your business, they’ll find an excuse to lower the cost.

 They do this because they already have a buyer lined up who’s prepared to pay the minimum for your property and demolish it to build something new.
 Naturally, the agent involved will get the listing for this new, more expensive home.